-The ACA created a Center for Medicare and Medicaid Innovation (CMMI), housed within the Centers for Medicare and Medicaid Services (CMS), to test innovative payment and service delivery models to reduce expenditures, while preserving or enhancing quality of care.
-In 2016, Delaware was awarded funding from the CMMI State Innovation Model (SIM) initiative to test a plan for transforming the State's health care system in ways that improve quality and reduce costs.
-Over \$622 million in Model Test awards were distributed to support 11 states in implementing their State Health Care Innovation Plans.
+The Affordable Care Act created a Center for Medicare and Medicaid Innovation (CMMI), housed within the Centers for Medicare and Medicaid Services (CMS), to test innovative payment and service delivery models to reduce expenditures, while preserving or enhancing quality of care.
+Delaware was awarded funding from the CMMI State Innovation Model (SIM) initiative to test a plan for transforming the State's health care system in ways that improve quality and reduce costs.
+Over \$622 million in Model Test awards will support 11 states that are ready to implement their State Health Care Innovation Plans.